-Where and How to Recycle or Dispose of Christmas Trees in Chicago area of Illinois in after Christmas in January 2020
+Where and How to Recycle or Dispose of Christmas Trees in Chicago area of Illinois after Christmas

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all

 remove all lights, wire, tinsel, ornaments, nails, stands, other